thindil/steamsky/bin/doc/MODDING.md

 - Inside help text you can use some tags for formatting text:
   `{u}some text{/u}` for add underline for text, `{b}some text{/b}` to made
   bold characters and `{i}some text{/i}` for italic font.
-- Inside help text you can use some tags for hiding information based on player faction flags.
-Text between that tags will be invisible for player who selected faction with that tag.
-Possible values are: `diseaseimmune`, `nofatigue`, `nomorale`.
+- Inside help text you can use special variables `diseaseimmune`, `nofatigue` and `nomorale` which later will be replaced by list of factions which have set selected flag.

 ## Goals